 - Information sharing about the project's progress should be made available to governmental agencies, interested and affected parties and the IAPs, The Proponent and affected parties should use the information generated during the environmental assessment to realistically plan for future growth.
 Open communication regarding future development should be maintained. - Contractor's tenders to include best practise requirements for construction safety, security and environmental management.
-Pollution, poaching and unauthorised habitat construction to carry contractual penalties. - A community liaison officer should be appointed during the construction phase especially to facilitate community grievances and concerns.
+Pollution, poaching and unauthorised habitat destruction to carry contractual penalties. - The Proponent must employ Namibians where possible.
+Deviations from this practise should be justified appropriately. - A community liaison officer should be appointed during the construction phase especially to facilitate community grievances and concerns.

-• Records kept of all information shared with authorities, neighbours and employees,
+• Records kept of all information shared with authorities, neighbours and employees.

-9.1.7 Demographic Profile and Community Health
+9.1.7 Agricultural Produce